reskillamericans/website/content/faq/index.md

 - Black
 - Hispanic
 - Pacific Islander
-- Southeast Asian

 {{% if-equal enroll true %}}
-If you identify with a group we have not listed, that is also underrepresented in technology, please let us know in your [enrollment](/enroll) form and we will consider you.
+If you identify with a group we have not listed, that is also underrepresented in technology, please let us know in your [enrollment](/) form and we will consider you.
 {{% /if-equal %}}